kjartanm/htmx-sw/README.md

 - **HTMX**: Handles UI updates by making partial page requests
 - **Server-rendered HTML**: Uses uHTML for templating and server-side rendering

 OPFS (origin private file system - https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) is very interesting, but a bit tricky since implementation differs between browsers.
-Orginally I handled everything within the Service Worker, but Safari only allows writing to a file within a Web Worker, and that's why there is this some messaging back and forth involved.
+Orginally, I handled everything within the Service Worker, but Safari only allows writing to a file within a Web Worker.
+So that's why there are some messaging back and forth involved.
 It would help if the different Worker environments was treated as equivalent in such matters.

 ## Technical Stack